KanthTS/FarmLabour/README.md

 •⁠  ⁠*Front-End:* React Native for mobile applications, and Angular or Vue.js for the web interface.
 •⁠  ⁠*Back-End:* Node.js with Express or Django for robust data handling.
 •⁠  ⁠*Database:* PostgreSQL or Firebase for real-time job postings and applications.
-•⁠  ⁠*AI/ML Integration:* Machine learning algorithms for matching farmers with suitable laborers based on job history and skills.

 #### *4.2.
 Pilot Implementation in Selected Regions*
 A phased rollout will be conducted, beginning with selected agricultural regions where labor demand is high.
 Initial testing will involve local farmers and labor groups to refine the platform’s functionality.